Protect audit (beta)

 An audit log in Protect contains information about the queries that were run to access the data and the data that was accessed.

-This topic describes how to generate an audit log for Protect and what is shown in an audit log.
+This documentation describes how to generate an audit log for Protect and what is shown in an audit log.

 Tip

-The information in this topic varies depending on the data source that you select.
+The information in this documentation varies depending on the data source you select below.

 Generate an audit log